RevanthMali/payTM-Project/paytm/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
 3. Set up your database configuration.
-4. Start the server using `npm start`.
+4. Start the server using `node index.js` for backend.
+5. for frontend use `npm run dev`.

 ## Routes